 Easy to assemble

-Determined to find a way to add a fruit storage solution to your kitchen, but just don’t have the square footage for a hanging basket or the counter space for a standalone bowl?
+Determined to find a way to add a fruit storage solution to your kitchen but don't have the square footage for a hanging basket or the counter space for a standalone bowl?
 Try this clever option.
-It hangs over the top of the door to maximize space but provides a truly impressive amount of room for your produce.
+It hangs over the top of the door to maximize space yet provides a truly impressive amount of room for your produce.

 The three-basket storage solution is made from sturdy thick-gauge iron that easily holds 50-plus pounds of produce.
 It even has an included banana holder hook for added functionality.
-Don’t need that much space, but love the design?
-No problem—the baskets have a modular design, so you can disassemble and use just one or two baskets if you don’t need all three.
+If you don't need that much space but still love the look, the basket's modular design makes it easy to disassemble into just one or two separate baskets.

-Best Mesh: Crate & Barrel Barrett Banana Holder with Basket, Graphite
+Crate & Barrel Barrett Banana Holder with Basket in Graphite

 Hanging hook for bananas